Help with the Cost of The School Day

 - Education Maintenance Allowance

-Application Form here for FSM and Footwear & Clothing Grants
+Information and application forms can be accessed here for FSM and Footwear & Clothing Grants

 Further Information regarding EMA can be found here

 The Footwear and Clothing Grant is a one off annual payment per child towards the cost of buying essential clothing for children up to the age of 16 who attend school.
 Applications are open until 31st December.
 A short application form is required along with your most recent Tax Credit award letter.